The Sun Tzu Commentary: Getting it wrong

 Whether the subject be marching an army, or handling soldiers, or estimating the enemy, or controlling the forces of victory, it is always systematically treated; the sayings are bound together in strict logical sequence, though this has been obscured by commentators who have probably failed to grasp their meaning.
 In his own commentary, Mei Sheng-yu has brushed aside all the obstinate prejudices of these critics, and has tried to bring out the true meaning of Sun Tzu himself.
 In this way, the clouds of confusion have been dispersed and the sayings made clear.
 I am convinced that the present work deserves to be handed down side by side with the three great commentaries; and for a great deal that they find in the sayings, coming generations will have constant reason to thank my friend Sheng-yu.
 Making some allowance for the exuberance of friendship, I am inclined to endorse this favorable judgment, and would certainly place him above Ch’en Hao in order of merit.

-Others have approached Cheng Hou’s position, that Ping-fa is in fact a philosophical text.Lau and Ames (1996, 41) suggest Ping-fa’s imagery “naturalizes the military culture, by bringing together military detail and philosophical ideas.”
+Others have approached Cheng Hou’s position, that Bing-fa is in fact a philosophical text.Lau and Ames (1996, 41) suggest Bing-fa’s imagery “naturalizes the military culture, by bringing together military detail and philosophical ideas.”

 In a highly conceptual and even philosophical way, Sun-tzu addresses the issues of warfare, the operations of the military, its strategy, tactics, and so on.
 It is, in their view, the fact that Sun Tzu is philosophical, that has assured it a place in the world’s literature, while the Sun Pin has been ‘lost to posterity’.”
 (Lau and Ames 1996, 57)